idvorkin/idvorkin.github.io/_d/ai-imagegen.md

   - /ai-imagegen
 ---

 Everyone talks about GPT, but you can also generate images.
-Lately I've been playing with Flux.
+Lately I've been playing with Flux, which is an image generator.
+You can generate images of me using the idvorkin with this lora on replicate.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->